 - Any meetings of the Association or of the directors may be adjourned to any time and from time to time and business may be transacted at the adjourned meeting as might have been transacted at the original meeting from which the adjournment took place.
 No notice shall be required of any adjournment.
 An adjournment may be made notwithstanding that no quorum is present.

-- Each Voting Member of the Association shall at all meetings of the Association be entitled to one vote and may vote by proxy.
-Such proxy need not be a Voting Member but before voting must produce and deposit with the secretary sufficient appointment in writing from its appointment in writing from its appointor or appointors.
+- Votes - Each Individual Member in good standing of the Association shall at all meetings of the Association be entitled to vote and may vote by proxy.
+Such proxy need not be a Individual Member but before voting must produce and deposit with the secretary sufficient appointment in writing from its appointment in writing from its appointor or appointors.

-- Associate, Contributing, and Honourary Members are not entitled to vote at any meeting of the Association.
+- Contributing, and Honourary Members are not entitled to vote at any meeting of the Association.

 Loss of Vote

-- No Voting Member shall be entitled in person or by proxy to vote at meetings of the Association unless they have paid all dues or fees, if any, then payable by them
+- No Member with the right to vote shall be entitled in person or by proxy to vote at meetings of the Association unless they have paid all dues or fees, if any, then payable by them.

 Board of Directors